gold-en/Personal-Digital-Assistants/README.md

 # Personal Digital Assistants
-This project was built using Reactjs
+This project was built using Reactjs and Bulma (a CSS framework)

 ## Content
 A simple webpage with a hero section and a re-useable card component section,